cablehead/ndyg.ca/how-do-you-make-a-living.md

 <img src="https://imgs.xkcd.com/comics/dependency.png" alt="Open source dependency" class="image-xkcd">
 </p>

-We need open source developers to be able to make a good living.
+The world relies on open source, and developers need to make a good living to keep it secure and thriving.
+Importantly, 20 GitHub sponsors at $5/month is a deeply unserious solution.
+We need to be thinking in terms of $200K USD per developer per year.
+So how do we achieve that?

 Some projects I'm watching with interest: